J030104/Soft-Block-Floorplanning/README.md

 ### Optimization Technique: Simulated Annealing

 ### Overview
-1. Student ID: B110300XX
-2. Name: 陳○○
-3. Programming Language: C++
+#### Programming Language: C++
-4. Platform: Linux GNU g++
+#### Platform: Linux GNU g++
+#### Prerequisite: Linux environment and gnuplot
-5. Files:
+#### Files:
-    file_parser.cpp (and the corresponding .h header file):
+- file_parser.cpp (and the corresponding .h header file):
-        Reader, writers and the macro data structure. seq_pair.cpp (and the corresponding .h header file):
+    Reader, writers and the macro data structure.
+- seq_pair.cpp (and the corresponding .h header file):
-        The sequence pair data structure and some associated methods. floorplanner.cpp:
+    The sequence pair data structure and some associated methods.
+- floorplanner.cpp:
     The main program source code which includes SA optimization.
-    Makefile:
+- Makefile:
     A makefile file.
-    report.docx:
+- report.docx:
     A brief report on the data structures and algorithms.
-    README.md:
+- README.md:
     This file.
-6. Prerequisite: Linux environment and gnuplot

 ### How to compile
 #### Simply type "make" under the directory.